 Of the countless examples that could be given, we mention only a few: the beating of a heart; the periodic ring of a pace maker neuron; daily rhythms in human body temperature and hormone secretion; chemical reactions that oscillate spontaneously; and dangerous self-excited vibrations in bridges and airplane wings.
 In each case, there is a standard oscillation of some preferred period, waveform, and amplitude.
-Oscillations are important part of electronics [1], too.

 If the system is perturbed slightly, it always returns to the standard cycle.
-Limit cycles are inherently nonlinear phenomena; they cant occur in linear systems [6].
+Limit cycles are inherently nonlinear phenomena; they cant occur in linear systems [4].